cheqd/product-docs/architecture/adr-list/adr-003-did-registrar.md

 ### Update

 **Endpoint**: `/1.0/update` <br>
 Only setDidDocument operation is supported in the cheqd-did-registrar.
-Fetch the payload from the DID Resolver, make the updates and pass it to the request operation
+To update a DID Document, fetch the body of the DID Document you want to change from the DID Resolver, make the relevant updates and pass it to the request operation.

 <details>
 <summary>Request Operation</summary>